 Compare DLTR & SNA Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Dollar Tree operates discount stores across the United States and Canada, with over 8,800 shops under its namesake banner.
 About 50% of Dollar Tree's sales in fiscal 2024 were consumables (including food, health and beauty, and cleaning products), around 45% variety items (including toys and homewares), and 5% seasonal items.
 Dollar Tree sells most of its merchandise at the $1.25 price point and positions its stores in well-populated suburban markets.
-Family Dollar primarily sells consumable merchandise (80% of the banner's sales) at prices below $10.
-About two thirds of Family Dollar's stores are in urban and suburban markets, with the remaining third in rural areas.
+The retailer has agreed to sell Family Dollar (with about 7,000 stores) to private equity investors for $1 billion.